 Irish citizenship is the final step of the immigration journey for foreign nationals in Ireland.
 As an Irish citizen, you can enjoy full State freedoms without restrictions, and you will also be eligible to apply for an Irish passport.

-Irish citizenship by naturalisation is the route that the majority of foreign nationals will take towards Irish citizenship.
-A number of requirements need to be fulfilled in order for an individual to be considered.
+Citizenship by naturalisation is the route that the majority of foreign nationals will take towards Irish citizenship.
+A number of citizenship requirements need to be fulfilled in order for an individual to be considered.

 What is Irish Citizenship by naturalisation?